Odyssey: Composition and authorship

 Like the Iliad, the Odyssey is divided into twenty-four parts.
 (Note: Calling these parts 'books' is anachronistic.)
 Early scholars suggested these correspond to the 24 letters of the Greek alphabet, but this is widely considered ahistorical.
 (Note: The Ionic alphabet ranged from 20 to 26 letters during the Homeric period.)
-The division was probably made long after the poem's composition but is generally accepted as part of the poem's modern structure.
+The division was probably made long after the poem's composition but is now generally accepted as part of the poem's modern structure.
 There are many theories as to how they arose.
 Some suggest they were an authentic part of the oral tradition or invented by Alexandrian scholars.
 Pseudo-Plutarch attributed the divisions to Aristarchus of Samothrace, but there is some evidence against this.
 Some scholars connect the epics' segmentation to the tradition of performance, for example as a creation of rhapsodes.

-Both epics assume some knowledge of their audiences—for example, concerning the Trojan War.
+Both epics presuppose some knowledge of their audiences—for example, concerning the Trojan War.
 This strongly indicates that the epics were engaging with a pre-existing mythological tradition.
+While the Trojan War is an important element for both, the Odyssey does not directly reference any events from the Iliads depiction of the war, (Note: This observation is known as "Monro's law" after David Monro.) and they are generally considered to have formed independently from one another.
 Arguments exist for either epic having been composed first; it is not clear.
-While the Trojan War is an important element for both, the Odyssey does not directly reference any events from the Iliads depiction of the war, (Note: This observation is known as "Monro's law" after David Monro.) and they are generally considered to have formed independently from one another.